FOSE1025/S1_2020/practicals/week06/FOSE1025_week06_practical_02.md

 * https://www.linkedin.com/learning/excel-for-sales-professionals/import-data-from-many-files

-If you cannot, search the web and find a way to merge all the CSV files of this folder into one file and import it into a single Excel worksheet.
+If you cannot user PowerQuery or follow the video, search the web and find a way to merge all the CSV files of this folder into one file and import it into a single Excel worksheet.

 * [MonthlySalesFiles](https://ilearn.mq.edu.au/mod/folder/view.php?id=5675219)